 Important Information for New Students

-Going to university is a hugely exciting time – a new chapter in your educational journey.
-We know that this may not be the start to university life that you or we would have anticipated, but you can be reassured that you are joining a vibrant College community and will be fully supported to settle in to university life and engage in your course in the most meaningful and effective ways.
+Going to university is a hugely exciting time – a new chapter in your educational journey where you are joining a vibrant College community.
+Our aim is to fully support you as you settle in to university life and engage in your course in the most meaningful and effective ways.

-We look forward to welcoming you to the College and you can confidently look forward to a vibrant, inspiring and productive time at Stranmillis University College.
+Stranmillis’ reputation is built on shaping next and best practice in education and we look forward to welcoming you to the College where you can confidently look forward to a vibrant, engaging, inspiring and productive time as a student.
 Check these pages, your emails and our social media channels regularly for updates and arrangements for pre-arrival and welcome week.